 Fertility treatment

-You may have keyhole surgery (laparoscopy), which can reduce pain and improve fertility.
+Your doctor may recommend keyhole surgery (laparoscopy) to reduce pain and improve your fertility.

 • the Endometriosis Fertility Index (EFI) – to help predict natural or assisted pregnancy